allen456/PhilippineAddressApi/README.md

 -----------------

-## JSFidddle, swagger document and a live demo
+## JSfiddle, swagger document and a live demo
 ```
 https://jsfiddle.net/3a7Lkdfz
 ```